guygregory/ChatToolkit/README.md

 * Required modules: Tkinter, Open AI (example: pip install openai)
 * Download/clone the script onto your local computer
 * Update the openai.api_key and openai.api_base variables, using the details from your own Azure OpenAI resource
-* When running the .py script, a Tkinter form should appear as per the screenshot
+* When running the .py script, a Tkinter form should appear as per the screenshot:

 ## Please note